-- Make sure you are addessing for whom your app is, what need it solves and how uniquely do you solve it.
+- Make sure you are addressing for whom your app is, what need it solves, and how uniquely you solve it.

-There are numerous value proposition frameworks that can be used as a reference in this task, such as the following: Our [product] help(s) [audience] who wants to [jobs to be done] by [verb e.g. reducing, avoiding] + [a user pain or gain].
+Numerous value proposition frameworks can be used as a reference in this task, such as the following: Our [product] help(s) [audience] who wants to [jobs to be done] by [verb e.g. reducing, avoiding] + [a user pain or gain].

 - Use the active voice to give a sense of action to the user.